 It was a close game.
 Our more balanced team against Rudy and supporting cast.
 Rudy’s moment came in the fourth quarter.
 While the other nine players continued to move, dribble and pass, to defend, they actually mostly watched as Rudy blew by on his way to the hoop or dropped one after another long arcing, net-swishing shot.
 Still, I think we squeaked by.
 I guess I was happy, but not totally.

-The next and last time I saw Rudy was picking fruit in a pear orchard on North First Street.
+The next and last time I saw Rudy was picking fruit in a pear orchard on North First Street (now high tech build out).
 The job was run by a couple of Arab brothers contracted by the farmer.
 They were surprisingly directive and from time to time pointed our group of pickers to new areas of fruit-laden trees.
-We dutifully carried our tall, weather-greyed wooden ladders through the orchard, placed them optimally amongst new branches and leaves, then climbed up to pick and place the pears in buckets, which we hung from hooks on the ladders.
-When a bucket (or two) was full, we walked the buckets to a nearby wooden bin, where we dumped them.
+We dutifully carried our tall, weather-greyed wooden ladders through the orchard, placed them optimally amongst new branches and leaves.
+We climbed up to pick the pears and place them in buckets, which we hung from hooks on the ladders.
+When a bucket (or two) was full, we walked the buckets to a large, nearby wooden bin, where we dumped them.
 One of the brothers or a foreman punched a hole onto a card for each filled bucket.
 We were paid by the bucket.

 Being a Downtown and Eastside sports guy, I was instantly aware that Rudy was in the same work crew as me.
-I didn’t speak to him, but observed him when he was in view (and my adolescent mind wasn’t otherwise distracted).
+I didn’t speak to him, but observed him when he was in view.
 What I remember, again, was Rudy’s quality of presence, his precise movement in walking, in carrying and placing his ladder, in picking the pears.
 He had some sort of natural mastery of self, which was different from the rest of us in the orchard that day, even those of us concentrated on efficiency and speed in order to fill more buckets with pears.
 In these cases, there would be a leaning ahead, a hurry, but with Rudy there was efficiency that was serene.